romkatv/zsh-bench/README.md

 right after the timestamp, waits for <kbd>Enter</kbd>, and finally exits.

-If you pass the value of `first_prompt_lag_ms` or `first_command_lag_ms` reported by `zsh-bench` as the timestamp, you'll see what `zsh-bench` considered *first prompt* and *first command* respectively.
+If you pass the value of `first_prompt_lag_ms` or `first_command_lag_ms` reported by `zsh-bench` as the timestamp, you'll see what `zsh-bench` considered *first prompt* and the output of *first command* respectively.

 ## License